cse264/final-project-f24-3-stooges/INSTALL.md

-CREATE A env.json inside src with this inside:
+CREATE A env.json inside WanderWise with this inside:

 {
     "user": "postgres",